 Deciding to use your real name as your blog name

-I took the easy way out and named my blog after myself since I am a personal brand.
-My blog does have a niche but it’s lifestyle-focused (my life) so that’s why I decided to just go with my name.
+I took the easy way out on this blog and named it after myself since I am a personal brand.
+My blog does have a niche, but it’s lifestyle-focused with a business twist, so that’s why I decided to just go with my name.

 Additionally, going with your name allows you the freedom to change your niche a little easier since my name is not aligned with a product or service.